chamilo/chamilo-lms/plugin/onlyoffice/README.md

 ﻿# Chamilo ONLYOFFICE integration plugin

-This app enables users to edit office documents from [Chamilo](https://chamilo.org) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).
+This plugin allows users to edit office documents from [Chamilo](https://chamilo.org) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

-The app is compatible with Chamilo v1.11.16 or newer.
+The plugin is compatible with Chamilo v1.11.16 and later, although some features might only work on the [latest stable version](https://chamilo.org/download) of Chamilo.

 ## Features